wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.I.3

 <p class=fip id=p3>
-3.&emsp;The statement “Vengeance is mine, says the Lord” is a misperception by which one assigns his own ‘evil’ past to God.
+3. The statement “Vengeance is mine, says the Lord” is a misperception by which one assigns his own ‘evil’ past to God.
 <sup>2</sup>The ‘evil’ past has nothing to do with God.
 <sup>3</sup>He did not create it and He does not maintain it.
 <sup>4</sup>God does not believe in retribution.